ray-project/enhancements/reps/2023-12-04-accelerated-dag.md

 -   Validate integration with higher-level ML frameworks
 -   Enable new workloads via Ray's superior flexibility.

-We plan to implement all of the common patterns during prototype validation, and will select some advanced patterns as we are closer to release.
+For prototype validation, we plan to implement:
+- vLLM tensor parallelism: a basic scatter-gather DAG
+- prefill disaggregation: an advanced pattern that includes direct GPU-GPU execution and pipeline parallelism

 Feedback on workload selection is welcome!
 The following categories are in rough order of technical complexity:

 ### Common patterns: Microbenchmarks (simple distributed inference)